 The primary conclusion of this report is literally, quote, the Chinese government is taking significant steps to address climate change.

-China knows that they are a country that's particularly vulnerable to the effects of climate change, from their long history of severe droughts to the more recent phenomenon of horrible air pollution.
+China knows that they are a country that's particularly vulnerable to the effects of climate change.

-A little bit closer to the truth, the last time he actually cared about doing his job, which would have been in the early to mid-2000s.
+The last time he actually cared about doing his job, which would have been in the early 20s, 10 years.

 It does seem like maybe one of the side effects of taking too many of his supplements is the inability to turn short-term memories into long-term memories.